interTwin-eu/itwinai/docs/docs/use-cases/mnist.md

 provide an example on how to define an end-to-end digital twin workflow with the software provided in this repository.

-The two MNIST workflows can be summarized as follows:
+The MNIST use case implements two workflows:

 1. Training workflow: train a neural network to classify MNIST images, and save the trained neural network to the Models Registry.